allebone/help.omni.af.mil/docs/PEX/Ops.md

 * Click the `Export` button.
 * In the standard web browser dialog, save the file to desired location.

-The exported binders do contain: al documentation except those attached files marked Not Exportable.
+The exported binders do contain: all documentation except those attached files marked Not Exportable.
 Hyperlinks for intranet sites will export, but when imported into a different database on a different domain will not open.
 Such links will need to be deleted then added once again.

 Exported binders do not contain Binder Observations, Binder Reviews or Binder Owners/Alternates.